openedx/edx-documentation/en_us/developers/source/architecture.rst

 Open edX Architecture
 ###########################

-Open edX is a web-based platform for creating, delivering, and analyzing online courses.
+The Open edX project is a web-based platform for creating, delivering, and analyzing online courses.
 It is the software that powers edx.org and many other online education sites.

 This page explains the architecture of the platform at a high level, without getting into too many details.